osotorrio/designpatterns/GangOfFour.Patterns/Creational/AbstractFactory/README.md

 ### When to use this pattern?

-Use Abstract Factory when your code needs to work serveral families of related objects.
+Use Abstract Factory when your code needs to work with serveral families of related objects.

-Use Abstract Factory to add more families of objects without changing your code.
+Use Abstract Factory to add more families of related objects without changing your code.

-Use Abstract Factory to be able to decide in runtime which familly of objects will be use.
+Use Abstract Factory to be able to decide in runtime which familly of related objects will be use.

 ### Application requirements

 -   You are working in an office management application.

--   The company you are creating the application for has, at this moment, an office in London and another one in New York.
+-   The company you are creating the application for has at this moment an office in London and another one in New York.

 -   You have to write code to manage the onboarding process of a new employee in the company.

 -   When there is a new employee 3 processes have to be started.

     1. HR department will kickoff the onboarding process.
     2. Purchasing department will buy desk equipment for the new employee.
     3. Security department has to request credential access to the building for the new employee.

--   Each office manages these processes in different ways.
+-   Each office manages internally each of these processes in different ways.